 DISTINCTION FROM OTHER UARK PROGRAMS:

 The University of Arkansas currently has the Center for Interdisciplinary Study of Science and the Arts and the David and Barbara Pryor Center for Arkansas Oral and Visual History.
-However, these centers conceptual orientation, and portfolio of programs do not overlap with the proposed Center for Art as Lived Experience.
+However, these centers’ conceptual orientation, and portfolio of programs do not overlap with the proposed Center for Art as Lived Experience.

 ORGANIZATIONAL STRUCTURE